HestHub/nix-config/blog.md

     defaultEditor = true;
     extraConfig = '''
       set number
-      set relativenumber
+      set relative number
     ''';
   };
 };
 ```
-programs lets us add some extra configuration to an app or tool that we install.
+Programs lets us add some extra configuration to an app or tool we install.
-This is a great options if we want to add some config right from the get go, use some nix specific integration, or setup system default when a new app is added.
+Programs is a great option if we want to add some config right from the get-go, use some nix-specific integration, or set up system defaults when you add a new app.

 #### services